 Cyntoia Brown was just 16 years old when she was sentenced to life in prison for the murder of 43-year-old Johnny Allen, who she shot in the back of the head while they were in bed together in Nashville on August 6, 2004.
 Brown thought her life was over — but that was far from the case.

 But Brown’s case eventually become a topic of controversy, with a number of celebrities and justice reform advocates speaking out against her sentencing.
-Snoop Dogg, LeBron James, Rihanna, and others drew attention to her case, making the previously unknown go viral to the point that her case eventually made it to the Tennessee governor’s desk.
+Snoop Dogg, LeBron James, Rihanna, and others drew attention to her case, making the previously unknown case go viral to the point that her case eventually made it to the Tennessee governor’s desk.
 She even became the subject of a high-profile documentary.
-And during Cyntoia Brown’s prison sentence, she took the opportunity to better herself, setting the stage for her eventual release.

-Cyntoia Brown’s Story Began With Little But Exploitation And Violence
+Cyntoia Brown’s Story Began With Exploitation And Violence

-Brown was born to a mother who drank during her pregnancy and picked up crack soon after.
-She put her daughter up for adoption, and Brown was taken in by a military family that gave her everything she needed.
+When she was born, Brown’s mother put her up for adoption, and Brown was taken in by a military family.

 “I had always wanted to be seen as though I belonged somewhere,” Brown said in 2019, “And so it was rather quickly that I found myself just drawn to him I really felt in my head that I was in a relationship with this man.”

-McGlothen forced Brown to sell her body to support both of them, however.
+McGlothen forced Brown into sex work to support both of them, however.
 He choked her and drew a gun on her — and it was at his urging that Brown met Johnny Michael Allen that fateful night in August 2004.

 Allen offered her $150 for sex, in Brown’s telling, and they went to his home.
 Exactly what happened there will likely never be known by anyone but Brown — however, Allen ended up dead and Brown was soon charged with his murder.